.... geeft jonge strijkkwartetten de ruimte om te groeien

 In 2019, the Tejo Quartet was awarded the first prize at the Young Artists’ Prize in Portugal in the Senior Chamber Music category.
-The prize propelled the quartet to play extensively around the country, with appearances at major venues, such as Gulbenkian Foundation and Casa da Música, and music festivals such as Cistermúsica, Lisbon & Estoril, Jovens Músicos, and Setúbal.
+The prize propelled the quartet to play extensively around the country, with appearances at the Gulbenkian Foundation and Casa da Música, and music festivals such as Cistermúsica, Estoril, Jovens Músicos and Setúbal.

 Karski Quartet (BE)

-The Karski Quartet is rapidly gaining recognition on the international music scene for its passionate interpretations of works ranging from Haydn to 21st century repertoire, the Karski Quartet was formed in Belgium in 2018 and performs in a wide range of venues througout Europe.
+The Karski Quartet was formed in 2018 in Belgium and is rapidly gaining recognition on the international music scene for its passionate interpretations of works ranging from Haydn to 21st century repertoire.

 Having played with one another in many different combinations, the four quartet members met as a quartet during the 2018 Resonances Festival Academy.
 Soon after they were awarded the Grand Prix as well as the Special Prize for the alumni of the Royal Conservatory in Brussels at the 4th International Music Competition Triomphe de l'Art in Brussels.

-Drie tutors hebben zichzelf in het bijzonder verbonden aan de eerste SQBA Residency: Mark Withers, Annette Walther en Ivar Berix.
-Zij geven het programma samen met het artistieke team van de Strijkkwartet Biënnale en de kwartetten zelf vorm.
+Drie tutors zijn vast verbonden aan de SQBA Residency: Mark Withers, Annette Walther en Ivar Berix.
+Samen met het artistieke team van de Strijkkwartet Biënnale en de deelnemende kwartetten geven zij het les- en workshop-programma vorm.

 The biggest secret to making music is learning how to listen.